baotonglu/dash/README.md

 # Dash: Scalable Hashing on Persistent Memory

-Persistent memory friendly hashing index, to appear at VLDB 2020.
+Persistent memory friendly hashing index.

 More details are described in our [VLDB paper](http://www.vldb.org/pvldb/vol13/p1147-lu.pdf) below.
 If you use our work, please cite: